yashikamanu0515-art/california-house-app/README.md

-# 🏡 California House Price Predictor
+# 🏡  House Price Calculation

 ## How to Run Locally